Abdi-Cheda/Superheroes/README.md

 5. Run the application:

-python app.py
+flask run

-The application will be running on `http://localhost:3001/`.
+The application will be running on `http://localhost:5000/`.

 ## Endpoints